SnapRAID is only one of the available not standard RAID solutions for disk arrays.

 - ZFS - OpenSource filesystem (but GPL incompatible) with real-time redundancy and integrity checksum.

 - Btrfs - OpenSource filesystem GPL2 with real-time redundancy.
 From Linux 3.9 it supports RAID5/6 redundancy and integrity checksums.
+Recently various issues were found and the official wiki now states: The parity RAID code has multiple serious data-loss bugs in it.
+It should not be used for anything other than testing purposes.

 The main factor to categorize them is when the redundancy information is updated.
 In real-time solutions the parity data is updated in real-time, without an explicit action from the user.
 Like in standard RAID.
 In snapshot solutions the parity data is updated only upon an explicit request from the user.
 Like in backups.